Inside the mind of Michael Terzian – by Nick Tolentino

 10. What record shops do you shop at, or do you strictly download mp3 format?

 I get most of my mp3/WAV files from promo mailing lists, and I also regularly buy essentials from the usual websites (Traxsource, Afrodesia, Juno, Dancetracks, etc.).
-But for the most part, i’m still heavily buying vinyl, mostly from Downtown304, Juno Records, or even DIscogs for my used records.
-I don’t shop anymore in Montreal, as there is only one shop left, in 2012, for new Techno or House (Atom Heart), and even then, their selection is extremely scarce.
-I’m glad to see that there are many producers that are releasing “vinyl-only” projects, and going to war against the mp3 market.
+But for the most part, i’m still heavily buying vinyl, mostly from Downtown304, Juno Records, or even Discogs for my used records.
+I’m glad to see that there are many producers that are releasing “vinyl-only” projects, and going to war against the digital market.

 11. What advice can you give to young DJs who are starting out?